fourMs/MGT-python/musicalgestures/documentation/_flow.md

 #### Arguments

 - `filename` *str, optional* - Path to the input video file.
-If None the video file of the MgObject is used.
+If None the video file of the MgVideo is used.
 Defaults to None.
 - `pyr_scale` *float, optional* - Specifies the image scale (<1) to build pyramids for each image. `pyr_scale=0.5` means a classical pyramid, where each next layer is twice smaller than the previous one.
 Defaults to 0.5.
 - `levels` *int, optional* - The number of pyramid layers including the initial image. `levels=1` means that no extra layers are created and only the original images are used.
 Defaults to 3.
 - `winsize` *int, optional* - The averaging window size.
 Larger values increase the algorithm robustness to image noise and give more chances for fast motion detection, but yield more blurred motion field.
 Defaults to 15.